Describing Trotterized Time Evolutions on Noisy Quantum Computers via Static Effective Lindbladians: The Noisy Algorithm Model

 where the first summation is over all SAGs in the circuit, and the second summation is over all noise terms in the circuit (in this case where we only consider SAGs, these summations are in direct correspondence with each other).
 Dividing through by the Trotter step size $\tau$, we find

-The first term in this expression naturally corresponds to the originally desired time evolution (and so to lowest order, there is no correction to the coherent dynamics).
-The second term represents the cumulative effects of all of the discrete noise terms occurring in the circuit.
+The first term in this expression naturally corresponds to the originally desired time evolution.
+Since we have only recombined the exponential terms to lowest order, we do not see any corrections to the Hamiltonian which come from Trotter error.
+While we will generally neglect such corrections due to Trotterization in the remainder of our analysis, as our primary interest here concerns corrections due to noise, we will nevertheless return to these corrections in Section~\ref{sec:scale}, where we consider the scaling of terms which have been neglected in our analysis.
+The second term above represents the cumulative effects of all of the discrete noise terms occurring in the circuit.
 Thus, we find that we can interpret the effects of decoherence on the device as introducing an additional dissipative term to our simulated model,

 where